grafana/mimir/docs/configuration/arguments.md

 - `-query-frontend.parallelize-shardable-queries`

   If set to true, will cause the query frontend to mutate incoming queries when possible by turning `sum` operations into sharded `sum` operations.
-This requires a shard-compatible schema (v10+).
 An abridged example:
   `sum by (foo) (rate(bar{baz=”blip”}[1m]))` ->

   ```